 Overview of Position

-As a volunteer Puppy Parent, BUCS will provide some of the items necessary to raise a puppy in your home, such as a leash, harness, vest and crate.
-Puppy food and any other items purchased for the puppy are considered a tax-deductible in-kind donation to Bergin University of Canine Studies.
+As a volunteer Foster Parent, BUCS will provide some of the items necessary to raise a puppy in your home, such as a leash, harness, vest and crate.
+Food and any other items purchased for the dog are considered a tax-deductible in-kind donation to Bergin University of Canine Studies.

 - Care for the dog in a safe and loving household for a period of time, or periods of time, as determined by Bergin University of Canine Studies.